Stimulants, Narcotics and Opiates: Forensic Toxicology

 Last updated:

-Stimulants, narcotics and opiates sit at the busiest end of UGC-NET Forensic Science Unit IV.
-The syllabus packs three pharmacology buckets, a stack of presumptive color tests, the confirmatory chromatography-mass-spec workflow, and the NDPS Act 1985 schedule into a single bullet, and NTA tests almost every sub-part.
-Most candidates lose marks here on two predictable items: mixing up which Marquis color belongs to opiates versus amphetamines, and quoting the wrong commercial-quantity figure for heroin or ganja.
+Stimulants, narcotics and opiates together represent the largest share of controlled-substance casework in Indian forensic laboratories.
+Three pharmacology classes, a stack of presumptive color tests, a confirmatory chromatography-mass-spectrometry workflow, and the NDPS Act 1985 schedule all converge in this topic.
+The two most commonly confused points in practice are which Marquis color belongs to opiates versus amphetamines, and the correct commercial-quantity figure for heroin or ganja.

-Treat this as a chemistry-plus-statute bullet.
-Learn the structural families (phenethylamines, tropane alkaloids, morphinans, fentanyl piperidines, cannabinoids), the six color tests that dominate Indian SFSL kits, the heroin to 6-monoacetylmorphine to morphine metabolism marker, and the NDPS schedule numbers (heroin 5 g small / 250 g commercial, cocaine 2 g / 100 g, ganja 1 kg / 20 kg).
-The book chapters on toxicology-side analytical methods cover the deep chemistry; this NET topic gives you the recall-grade summary.
+The core framework covers the structural families (phenethylamines, tropane alkaloids, morphinans, fentanyl piperidines, cannabinoids), the six color tests that dominate Indian SFSL kits, the heroin-to-6-monoacetylmorphine-to-morphine metabolism marker, and the NDPS schedule quantities (heroin 5 g small / 250 g commercial, cocaine 2 g / 100 g, ganja 1 kg / 20 kg).
+The book chapters on toxicology-side analytical methods cover the underlying chemistry in greater depth.

 - Stimulant